Ultra-low yields suggest London property crash around the corner

-LONDON Voracious investor demand for the best London real estate is approaching record levels that could trigger a price crash in popular areas such as upmarket Bond Street, property experts said this week.
+LONDON Voracious investor demand for the best London property is approaching record levels that could trigger a price crash in popular areas such as upmarket Bond Street, property experts said this week.

-The luxury shopping strip that is home to Prada, Louis Vuitton and Cartier has ultra-low yields that mark it out as the most in-demand stretch of real estate in Europe.
+The luxury shopping strip that is home to Prada (1913.HK), Louis Vuitton (LVMH.PA) and Cartier CFR.VX has ultra-low yields that mark it out as the most in-demand stretch of real estate in Europe.

 The price of commercial property is dictated by the yield, which is the annual rent expressed as a percentage of a property's value.
 Yields fall as investor demand increases and push up real estate prices.